vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 Fitted [TPOT estimators cannot be pickled](https://github.com/EpistasisLab/tpot/issues/520) by design.
 This poses a serious problem for the `sklearn2pmml` package, which operates on Pickle files rather than on in-memory Python objects.

-For example, attempting to fit and convert an estimator-only `sklearn2pmml.pipeline.PMMLPipeline`:
+For example, attempting to fit and convert an estimator-only `PMMLPipeline` object:

 ``` python
 from sklearn.datasets import load_iris